beanieboi/omniauth-vimeo/README.md

 This is an OmniAuth strategy for authenticating to Vimeo.
 To use it, you'll need to sign up for an OAuth Application ID and Secret on the [Vimeo Applications Page](https://developer.vimeo.com/apps).
-You can read more about Vimdeo's oauth over at their [developer page](https://developer.vimeo.com/apis/advanced#oauth)
+You can read more about Vimdeo's OAuth over at their [developer page](https://developer.vimeo.com/api/authentication)

 ## Installation